ukahip/My_Sophos_Project/sophos lab/sophos_doc.md

 Think of it as a **guard at your digital gates** that actively watches, analyzes, and responds to network traffic to stop intrusions, malware, ransomware, and other attacks before they can do harm

-# FEATURS OF SOPHOS FW.
+# FEATURES OF SOPHOS FW.

 **Sophos Firewall — Core Features (Next‑Gen NGFW)**